Montgomery County parents protest school shutdown amid COVID-19 surge

 "We've chosen Upper Darby because we felt this was a community that maybe would not have access to free testing at this time, said Lori Devlin, the director of Intercommunity Health for Delaware County.

-Parents at the Montgomery County rally say while they're concerned about the virus, they need to think about their children's mental health too.
+Parents at the Montgomery County rally said while they're concerned about the virus, they need to think about their children's mental health too.

 "I think this needs to be a whole-child approach.
 We need to honor the developmental, social, economical, cultural contest of the student," said Sharon Mangun, a mom in Souderton Area School District.

-The parents say they'll comply with a two-week shutdown, but after that, they'll hold more protests, write letters, and are even threatening a lawsuit.
+The parents said they will comply with a two-week shutdown, but after that, they will hold more protests, write letters and are even threatening a lawsuit.

 Montgomery County parents protest school shutdown amid COVID-19 surge